Scheduled MonumentsWalesAllt-y-Ferin Mound and Bailey Castle

 What is Allt-y-Ferin Mound and Bailey Castle?

-Allt-y-Ferin Mound and Bailey Castle is a motte-and-bailey castle situated in Carmarthenshire, Wales.
+Allt-y-Ferin Mound and Bailey Castle is a motte and bailey castle located in Carmarthenshire, Wales, that represents Norman fortification activity in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM157.

 What period does Allt-y-Ferin Mound and Bailey Castle date from?

 Allt-y-Ferin Mound and Bailey Castle dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Allt-y-Ferin Mound and Bailey Castle?